You will pay in-state/in province tuition/fees directly to your host campus.

 Foreign Language: American Sign Language, Japanese, Language and Culture, Spanish

-General Studies: Humanities, Liberal Studies, Social Sciences, Social Studies, Spanish Literature
+General Studies: Arts and Science, Humanities, Liberal Studies, Social Sciences, Social Studies, Spanish Literature

 Health and Safety Sciences: Community Health, Health Science, Health Services/Hospital Administration and Management, Kinesiology, Mental Retardation, Public Health, Wellness